jaridmargolin/fakey.js/README.md

 Why
 ---

-Testing user input is a pain, both in manual and automated testing.
-Selenium is great for functional testing, but has a little bit of a learning curve.
+Both manual and automated testing of user input is a nightmare.
+Selenium is great for functional testing, but has a large learning curveand requires significant setup time.
 Fakey was created to be a plug and play solution, written in pure js.

 Install